MHuiG/MHuiG/AWESOME-STARS.md

 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is the most extensible AI-powered no-code/low-code platform for building business applications and enterprise solutions.
+- [Done-0/fuck-u-code](https://github.com/Done-0/fuck-u-code) - Legacy-Mess Detector – assess the “legacy-mess level” of your code and output a beautiful report | 屎山代码检测器，评估代码的“屎山等级”并输出美观的报告
 - [flashbots/searcher-sponsored-tx](https://github.com/flashbots/searcher-sponsored-tx) -
 - [fleek-platform/website](https://github.com/fleek-platform/website) - This repository contains the source code and assets for the Fleek.xyz website, which is built using the Astro.js framework for enhanced performance and speed.
 The project leverages Tailwind CSS for st
 - [FxEmbed/FxEmbed](https://github.com/FxEmbed/FxEmbed) - Fix X/Twitter and Bluesky embeds!
 Use multiple images, videos, polls, translations and more on Discord, Telegram and others